 In a perfect world, kids and adults could coexist in the same room watching the same TV for an entire football game.
 However, this is the real world, where Super Bowls stretch on for hours — while their novel fascination doesn’t always last as long for little ones.
 Not to mention that, depending on your routine, it might be time for your kiddos to wind down before the game ends.

 Prepare for either eventuality by having a separate screening room set up for children (if possible).
 If they get tired of watching the big game or just get tired in general, they have a place to chill out while enjoying the ambitious antics of Phineas and Ferb.
+All you need is a blank wall, a white sheet and a projector.

 Serve Super Bowl sundaes at halftime